The Story of Intensive Interaction

 Before Intensive Interaction: what was going on?

-In the UK, before 1970, children with severe and profound learning disabilities were statutorily deemed to be ‘ineducable’.
-However, things changed with the Education (Handicapped Children) Act 1970, when responsibility for the education of this group of children shifted from the Department of Health to Education.
-From this point onward, all children were entitled to some kind of education.
 Also at this time, for adults with severe or profound levels of learning disability, life-long hospital care (or incarceration) was often accepted as the norm.
-There was little agreed understanding about what to do with such people, and thus, the major focus was put on personal care.
-This phase of specialist care and provision has been described simply as ‘Tender Loving Care’ (Ouvry, 1991) with little or no thought given to their possible educational or psychological development.
+There was little agreement on what to do with such people, and thus, the major focus was on personal care.
+This phase of specialist care and provision has been described simply as Tender Loving Care’ (Ouvry, 1991) with little or no thought given to educational or psychological development.

 The Intensive Interaction Development stage – Harperbury Hospital School: